“Kundziņš” Rasols (Inta Gertners)

 Andris prepared buberts together with his four-year-old son Māris, using a recipe from his grandmother’s wartime-refugee cookbook, so there would be something tasty ready when little brother Lauris woke up from his nap.
 Before long, Lauris was awake, and both brothers eagerly prepared to enjoy the freshly made buberts.

-Our house smells like Latvia (Līga Druka-Smalka)
+Our House Smells Like Latvia (Līga Druka-Smalka)

 Līga is from Latvia.
 Before moving to the United Kingdom, she lived in Aizkraukle, a town that is still her second home.
 Now she lives in Wales, in Cardiff, yet Latvia is always in her heart.

-Pancake breakfast in Boston (Gints Grinbergs un Armands Ramoliņš)
+Pancake Breakfast in Boston (Gints Grinbergs un Armands Ramoliņš)

 For about 30 years, the Latvian community in Boston has had a special Family Day tradition: making pancakes.
 However, this tradition has a small twist compared to usual—only the men make the pancakes!
 Listen to an interview with Gints and Armands, long-time Family Day pancake makers, about how this tradition began and how it continues today.

-Pascha mold from the Lauri colony (Nata Meģe)
+Pascha Mold from the Lauri Colony (Nata Meģe)

 Laura Latvian descendant Nata Meģe shares her family’s pasha recipe and the wooden mold used to make pasha, which has been passed down in her family from generation to generation.

-“Debesmanna” in vanilla sauce (Silvija Gurtiņš Mežgailis)
+“Debesmanna” in Vanilla Sauce (Silvija Gurtiņš Mežgailis)

 Silvija says that her mother and mother-in-law used to make debessmanna in the traditional way — first boiling the berries, then pressing them through a sieve to obtain a smooth mixture.